OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 ### Frontend option

 The `--frontend` option let's you select the frontend used to parse and type the input file.
-Since 2.5.0, Alt-Ergo integrates two frontends:
+Since version 2.5.0, Alt-Ergo integrates two frontends:
 - The `legacy` frontend is the historical frontend of Alt-Ergo supporting the native language and (partially) supporting the SMT-LIB language.
-The legacy frontend is selected by default.
+The legacy frontend is currently the default.
 - The `dolmen` frontend is a new frontend using the [Dolmen library](https://github.com/Gbury/dolmen).
   The native and SMT-LIB languages are both supported by this frontend.
-  You can select it with the `--frontend dolmen` option.
-In the future, this frontend will be used by default.
+  You can select it with the `--frontend dolmen` option, which is planned to become the default in a future release.

 ### Generating models
 Since 2.5.0, Alt-Ergo also generates models in the case it concludes on the satisfiability of